Why should you work with partners?

 Step 3: Tips for Success

-Reflect annually on your partnership by scheduling a meeting at the end of the program year or before the start of the new program year.
-This reflection will help address any issues before they destroy the partnership, or allow you to expand on the partnership.
+- Reflect annually on your partnership by scheduling a meeting at the end of the program year or before the start of the new program year.
+This reflection will help address any issues that may prevent continuity or growth.

 Partnerships build community support and sustainability.
 Keep these goals in mind to keep your partnership on track.
 Enjoy the opportunities partners bring, the resources they add, and the ability to grow your program in valuable ways.